 In the Winter 2021 issue of the journal The Review of Higher Education (Johns Hopkins Univ Press) the Texas State University scholars Z.W.
-Taylor and Richard J. Reddick has published the article «The Eyes of History Are Upon You: Toward a Theory of Intellectual Reconstruction for Higher Education in a Post-Truth Era.» The paper covers a selection of theoretical models for a more inclusive Academy, one of them the article «Beyond decolonizing: global intellectual history and reconstruction of a comparative method by the historian of ideas Dag Herbjørnsrud (founder of SGOKI) in the journal Global intellectual History (May 2019) – alongside texts of John Dewey, WEB DU Bois, and Henry Louis Gates Jr.
+Taylor and Richard J. Reddick have published the article «The Eyes of History Are Upon You: Toward a Theory of Intellectual Reconstruction for Higher Education in a Post-Truth Era.» The paper covers a selection of theoretical models for a more inclusive Academy, one of them the article «Beyond decolonizing: global intellectual history and reconstruction of a comparative method by the historian of ideas Dag Herbjørnsrud (founder of SGOKI) in the journal Global intellectual History (May 2019) – alongside texts of John Dewey, WEB DU Bois, and Henry Louis Gates Jr.

 Excerpt I (from «The Eyes of History Are Upon You»): «Ultimately, Herbjørnsrud’s (2019) call to move “beyond deconstruction and decolonization” (p.
 20) and toward “a global comparative perspective” (p.
 20) may be appropriate for intellectual reconstruction in higher education, given the globalization of higher education and the possibility that reconstruction both involves deconstruction and decolonization of institutional structures and inequitable power dynamics.»